nan-noo/e-Icon/README.md

 ### .docx files (in Korean)
 1. androidstudio
-an explanation about how to make apps
+an explanation about how to make android apps
 2. kotlin
 an explanation about Kotlin